A complete guide to the Apollo Victoria Theatre

 When was Wicked first performed at the Apollo Victoria Theatre?

-Wicked was first performed at the Apollo Victoria Theatre on 7th September 2006, before making its official opening on 27th September 2006.
+Wicked was first performed on 7th September 2006, before making its official opening on 27th September 2006.
 The original cast was led by Idina Menzel, reprising her Broadway performance as Elphaba, Helen Dallimore as Glinda, Miriam Margolyes as Madame Morrible and Adam Garcia as Fiyero.
-The Apollo Victoria Theatre has welcomed over ten million people through its doors to see Wicked, the tale of the Wicked Witch of the West.
+Over ten million people have walked through its doors to see Wicked, the tale of the Wicked Witch of the West.

 How many seats are inside the Apollo Victoria Theatre?